alfa155518/modern-JavaScript-React-interview-questions-/README.md

 </React.StrictMode>
 ```

-### 38. What are the different ways to pass data from a child component to a parent component in React
+### 38.  ways to pass data from child to parent in react

 - Using a callback function.
 - Using useRef.